What Is A Matrix Diagram?

-A T-Type matrix is a two-L type matrix chart joined by a single list.
-While L-type matrix compares the two data sets, T-type matrix compares the two data sets with the third primary list.
+A T-Type matrix is two L-type matrix charts joined by a single list.
+While an L-type matrix compares the two data sets, a T-type matrix compares the two data sets with the third primary list.

-When You Would Use an T-Type Matrix Diagram
+When You Would Use a T-Type Matrix Diagram

-The T-type matrix diagram compares the two data sets with one main list (i.e third data set).
+The T-type matrix diagram compares two data sets with one main list (i.e., third data set).

-Place the primary list in the middle of the sheet (X-axis), and list the one data set in the top side of the primary list (on the Y-axis) and another data set in the bottom side of the primary list (same on the Y-axis).
+Place the primary list in the middle of the sheet (X-axis), and list the one data set on the top side of the primary list (on the Y-axis) and another data set on the bottom side of the primary list (same on the Y-axis).
 Compare the strength of the relationship with the primary list.